 Then, open up opportunities for lower-level employees to bring something new to the department.
 Whether it’s an ingenious bit of code that makes your server run a tiny bit faster or a referral for a new managed print service, don’t be afraid to go to your department for advice and innovation.
-It helps keep you in the loop and approachable as well.
+As a bonus, this can help to keep you in the loop and seem approachable.

-Making the time to implement efficiency processes can make your world a little easier as CIO.
+As an IT leader, making the time to implement efficiency processes can make your world a little easier.
 When you plan for the future, you set yourself up for a better workday today.

 Start building a better IT budget and workflow today!
 Our team can help you create a smart, efficient, and incredibly secure work environment while saving your business money.
 Contact us today for a short, no-strings-attached consultation and free security assessment.